aruss/ServiceBase/README.md

 # ServiceBase

-ServiceBase is my personal library with all common used bits & parts I use for building web services with .NET Core
+ServiceBase is my personal library with all common used bits & parts I use for building web services with .NET 5

 [![Build status](https://ci.appveyor.com/api/projects/status/wacmh1819dmc70b6/branch/master?svg=true)](https://ci.appveyor.com/project/aruss81994/servicebase/branch/master)

 ### Platform

-ServiceBase is built against NET Core 3.1 using the RTM tooling that ships with Visual Studio 2019.
+ServiceBase is built against NET 5 using the RTM tooling that ships with Visual Studio 2019.
 This is the only configuration I support on the issue tracker.

 ### How to build